AviMungra/My-Emojipedia/README.md

 # My-Emojipedia
-It is a website where you can find name &amp; description about emojis 😀😋😊🥳.
+It is a website where you can find name &amp; description about emojis. 😀😋😊🥳

 It is made using **React.js**.
 It uses **map() function** for mapping data to the function.